theoden8/Snake/README.md

 ## Program

-### Demo!
+### Demo

 ![demo](./_demo/demo.gif)

+I believe, this picture speaks for itself.

 ### Purpose

-The purpose of this project was at first to practice C++ OOP and OpenGL (GLUT), but eventually it became a great challenge of fixing the code: checking links, inclusions; handling errors and so on.
-It has been a long way since June 2014 and since the initial code was written far worse than it is now, the code quality remains average.
+The purpose of this project was at first to practice C++ OOP and OpenGL (GLUT), but eventually it became a severe challenge of fixing the code: linkage, compilation; runtime errors and all the fun within it.
+It has been a rather long time since the initial code was finished, and although the code quality still remains average, it has improved A LOT since then.

-### Description

-This is a snake clone with nice manual and AI controls.

 ### Features